ianquigley-sap/clouderp-ai-handson-2024/exercises/ex1/README.md

 ![image](ex1img6.png)

 The application will start generating and go through each of the steps.
+This can take some time.

 ![image](ex1img7.png)